 Organic produce: focus on health and environmental impact

-Opting for organic produce suggests that you are concerned about pesticide exposure and the environmental impact of conventional farming.
+Opting for organic produce shows that you only want what’s most healthy in your body and that you are concerned with the environmental impact of conventional farming.
 Organic fruits and vegetables can reduce your intake of harmful chemicals and support sustainable agricultural practices.

 Local produce: support for community and freshness